tromer/signal_processing/README.rst

    2. use test classes.
    3. add tests
-   4. grep all the "not tested" signs (there are warnings that some functions are not tested
+   4. grep all the "not tested" signs (there are warnings that some functions are not tested start with removing the user warings of "not tested" and put TODO instead
    5. add test to the examples

 3. choose the right license.